k-cybulski/survivingdke/index.md

 * Two year project (no normal projects)
 * Two years of intern/job experience after graduating
 * A lot of time to work on the topic of your thesis
+* Again, you don't need to do the projects

 Cons of KE@Work:
-* Not that much money compared to an actual job
+* Little money compared to an actual job
 * Two year commitment (no possibility of going abroad, have to work during summers)
 * Usually your bachelor thesis has to be on the topic that you explore in the company
 * People sometimes have really bad experiences (company goes bankrupt, project is uninteresting, company does not treat your properly)